cheatham1/SoftwareBook/histograms.md

 <img src="./Output/jet_eta.jpg" width="200" />
 <img src="./Output/jet_pt.jpg" width="200" />

-We see that the number of jets varies and one can see that events with more and more jets are increasingly rare.
+The number of jets varies and one can see that events with more and more jets are increasingly rare.
-Simulated data shows a similar distribution of numbers of jets.
+Simulated data shows a similar distribution to data.

 The jet [pseudorapidity](https://en.wikipedia.org/wiki/Pseudorapidity) distribution is symmetrical, which is expected since the ATLAS detector itself is symmetrical in pseudorapidity.

 The jet transverse momentum ($$p_T$$) distribution has a maximum between 30 and 40 GeV.
 The simulated data slightly over-estimates the data jet $$p_T$$ distribution.

 <img src="./Output/lep_type.jpg" width="200" />